ernisv/Endex3/README.md

 The length of new 200 v-slot extrusion should be 410mm (could be reduced to around 400mm, but endstop mount will have to be mounted in some more compact way).

-It is important to ensure that the left end of new extrusion is protruding 65mm from the end of original one, then original extrusion could be fixed together with the new one and used as a guide for drilling pilot holes.
+It is important to ensure that the left end (from perspective of looking at the printer from the front) of new extrusion is protruding 65mm from the end of original one, then original extrusion could be fixed together with the new one and used as a guide for drilling pilot holes.
 To doublecheck - distance from the new extrusion left end to the first hole center should be 66.4mm.

 <p align="center">